WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 > Absorb data into the signature state.
 >
-> This function may return `unsupported_feature` is the selected algorithm doesn't support incremental updates.
+> This function may return `unsupported_feature` if the selected algorithm doesn't support incremental updates.

 ---